-“Google has been surfacing more news stories on their SERPs over the past few years, first Top Stories were two-three links then it became a 10-link carousel.
-Google then started grouping related stories together expanding Top Stories carousel from one to three featuring up 30 news stories.
-They also introduced local news carousels for some local queries, [and now, this new feature].
+“Google has been surfacing more news stories on their SERPs over the past few years.
+First, Top Stories were two-three links, and then it became a 10-link carousel.
+Google then started grouping related stories, expanding the Top Stories carousel from one to three featuring up to 30 news stories.
+They also introduced local news carousels for some local queries [and now, this new feature].
 It is obvious that Google keeps testing with different formats when it comes to news.
 One of our top news trends and prediction for 2021 is Google will continue to introduce multiple and different formats in the SERPs beyond Top Stories article formats.

-As of the impact on traffic back to publishers, it is a bit early to predict but I do not expect much boost in traffic.
-Do not get more wrong, this feature provides more chances for more publishers to be seen, the question is how many search users will click.
-And if users click, Google surfaces over 50 news links plus tweets which makes it even more competitive for publishers to get clicks back to their stories.
+The impact on traffic back to publishers is a bit early to predict, but I don’t expect much boost in traffic.
+Do not get me wrong.
+This feature provides more chances for more publishers to be seen.
+The question is how many search users will click.
+And if users click, Google surfaces over 50 news links plus tweets, making it even more competitive for publishers to get clicks back to their stories.

 5. Claudio Cabrera, Deputy Audience Director, News SEO at The New York Times

 Claudio Cabrera serves as the Deputy Audience Director of News SEO at the New York Times.
 He is an award-winning audience development expert, journalist, and educator.
-Prior to working at The New York Times, he was Director of Social and Search strategy at CBS Local.
+Before working at The New York Times, he was Director of Social and Search strategy at CBS Local.
 Here are his thoughts:

-From a site traffic perspective, I can’t really comment on whether this has affected us or not but I do know there are so many other areas where sites have done serious research and testing into like Discover where audiences can grow and be picked up if you do see a drop-off.
-I don’t think the best practices of SEO change too much but I think the relationship between search experts and editors deepens and becomes even closer due to the changes in the algo.”
+From a site traffic perspective, I can’t really comment on whether this has affected us or not.
+Still, I know there are many other areas where sites have done serious research and testing, like Discover, where audiences can grow and be picked up if you see a drop-off.
+I don’t think the best practices of SEO change too much, but I think the relationship between search experts and editors deepens and becomes even closer due to the changes in the algo.”

 Google’s new “Full Coverage” feature in mobile search rolled out earlier this month and is an extension of the full coverage function developed for Google News back in 2018.
-The aim of this new feature is to help users gain a holistic understanding of complex news stories as they develop – by organizing editorial content in such a way that it goes beyond the top headlines and media outlets.
+This new feature aims to help users gain a holistic understanding of complex news stories as they develop – by organizing editorial content in such a way that it goes beyond the top headlines and media outlets.
 In essence, giving users the “full coverage” of the event.

-News-SEO experts seem to be in agreement that this new feature will make it simpler for users to explore – and gain a holistic understanding of – trending news stories.
-As far as what this new feature means for SEO traffic and strategy, experts can only speculate until more developing news stories emerge and we can analyze impact.
+News-SEO experts seem to agree that this new feature will make it simpler for users to explore – and gain a holistic understanding of – trending news stories.
+As far as what this new feature means for SEO traffic and strategy, experts can only speculate until more developing news stories emerge and we can analyze the impact.